How Anti-Feminism Influences Online Radicalization: The Broadsheet

 IN CASE YOU MISSED IT

 • My cup of tea.
 Have you heard of tea sommeliers?
 Gabrielle Jammal is one at New York’s Baccarat Hotel.
 She treats tea with the same seriousness as wine, and her educational approach is getting tea drinkers to pay closer attention to the beverage.
+Fortune

 • The anatomy of a flip-flop.
 Two days after he affirmed his support for the Hyde Amendment, Joe Biden reversed his position on the ban on federal funding being used for abortion, which effectively makes abortion inaccessible to low-income women seeking care through Medicaid.
 The reversal came after much urging by his campaign staff—especially from black women on the campaign—and worries that the position would overshadow Biden’s forthcoming healthcare proposal.
+New York Times

 • Daycare duty.
 Two stories around daycare centers today: In Japan, an effort is underway to encourage more mothers to enter the workforce, but there’s not enough childcare.
 Part of the reason is that daycares push childcare providers to leave their jobs when they have children of their own.
 And at Nike, an on-campus daycare center has a waitlist of 500 families.
 But employees are upset about a plan to close that beloved center and outsource corporate-sponsored childcare to another facility.

 • Duterte dynasty?
 In the Philippines, Sara Duterte is emerging as a candidate to succeed her father, Rodrigo Duterte, as president.
 She is currently mayor of Davao City and could run in 2022.
+Financial Times

 Share today’s Broadsheet with a friend.
 Looking for previous Broadsheets?
 Click here.